v-vova-v/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 The Overview pane provides a summary of the data use for the specified endpoint.
 The following information on data use is displayed:

-* Rate Limit: The rate limit for this bucket per minute for your org.
+* Rate Limit: The rate limit for this endpoint per minute for your org.
 If the traffic hits the rate limit for your org, the system triggers a rate limit violation.
 * Latest Utilization: The latest use of the bucket, which includes the endpoint and its sub-endpoints, as of the specified time
 * Average Utilization: The average use of the bucket within the last 24 hours and the last hour
 * Downtime: The amount of time that the org is affected by a rate limit violation on this endpoint